Brown Argus (Aricia agestis)

 140

-a second-brood, probably a female based on the strong warm brown ground colour of the unh.
-The colouring may not be a reliable indicator of sex for Aricia species as it would be for, e.g., Polyommatus species.
+a second-brood, possibly could be considered to be a female based on the strong warm brown ground colour of the unh, but the colouring may not be a reliable indicator of sex for Aricia species as it would be for, e.g., Polyommatus species.
+On studying the magnified image, the end of the foreleg appears to be hooked, which confirms that this is a male.
 The forewing apex is slightly pointed, leaving open the possibility that 16419 is artaxerxes.

 920